junxit/us-congress-bills-116/metadata.md

 - 2019-03-18 — Placed on the Union Calendar, Calendar No. 6.
 - 2019-03-18 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 116-18.
 - 2019-03-18 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 116-18.
+- 2019-03-25 — Rules Committee Resolution H. Res.
+252 Reported to House.
+The resolution provides for one hour debate on H.R.
+7 and H.Res.
+124.
+- 2019-03-27 — Amendment (A001) offered by Ms. Foxx (NC). (consideration: CR H2872-2875; text: CR H2873)
+- 2019-03-27 — Amendment (A002) offered by Mrs. Torres (CA). (consideration: CR H2864-2865; text: CR H2864)
+- 2019-03-27 — Amendment (A003) offered by Mrs. Torres (CA). (consideration: CR H2965; text: CR H2965)
+- 2019-03-27 — Amendment (A004) offered by Mr. Byrne. (consideration: CR H2865-2867; text: CR H2865)
+- 2019-03-27 — Amendment (A005) offered by Ms. Jayapal. (consideration: CR H2867-2868; text: CR H2867)
+- 2019-03-27 — Amendment (A006) offered by Mr. Beyer. (consideration: CR H2868-2870; text: CR H2868)
+- 2019-03-27 — Amendment (A007) offered by Mrs. Lawrence. (consideration: CR H2870-2871; text: CR H2870)
+- 2019-03-27 — Amendment (A008) offered by Mr. Brown (MD). (consideration: CR H2870-2871; text: CR H2780)
+- 2019-03-27 — Amendment agreed to Committee of the Whole
+- 2019-03-27 — Amendment agreed to Committee of the Whole
+- 2019-03-27 — Amendment agreed to Committee of the Whole
+- 2019-03-27 — Amendment agreed to Committee of the Whole
+- 2019-03-27 — Amendment agreed to Committee of the Whole
+- 2019-03-27 — Amendment agreed to Committee of the Whole
+- 2019-03-27 — Amendment failed in Committee of the Whole
+- 2019-03-27 — Amendment failed in Committee of the Whole
+- 2019-03-27 — Considered under the provisions of rule H. Res.
+252. (consideration: CR H2848-2875)
+- 2019-03-27 — DEBATE - Pursuant to the provisions of H. Res.
+252, the Committee of the Whole proceeded with 10 minutes of debate on the Beyer amendment No. 7.
+- 2019-03-27 — DEBATE - Pursuant to the provisions of H. Res.
+252, the Committee of the Whole proceeded with 10 minutes of debate on the Brown (MD) amendment No. 9.
+- 2019-03-27 — DEBATE - Pursuant to the provisions of H. Res.
+252, the Committee of the Whole proceeded with 10 minutes of debate on the Byrne amendment No. 4.
+- 2019-03-27 — DEBATE - Pursuant to the provisions of H. Res.
+252, the Committee of the Whole proceeded with 10 minutes of debate on the Foxx amendment No. 1.
+- 2019-03-27 — DEBATE - Pursuant to the provisions of H. Res.
+252, the Committee of the Whole proceeded with 10 minutes of debate on the Jayapal amendment No. 5.
+- 2019-03-27 — DEBATE - Pursuant to the provisions of H. Res.
+252, the Committee of the Whole proceeded with 10 minutes of debate on the Lawrence amendment No. 8.
+- 2019-03-27 — DEBATE - Pursuant to the provisions of H. Res.
+252, the Committee of the Whole proceeded with 10 minutes of debate on the Torres amendment No. 2.
+- 2019-03-27 — DEBATE - Pursuant to the provisions of H. Res.
+252, the Committee of the Whole proceeded with 10 minutes of debate on the Torres amendment No. 3.
+- 2019-03-27 — DEBATE - The House proceeded with 10 minutes of debate on the Foxx motion to recommit with instructions.
+Pending the reservation of a point of order.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to limit any contingent attorney's fees to 49% of any judgement awarded to the plaintiff or plaintiffs.
+Subsequently, the point of order was withdrawn.
+- 2019-03-27 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+7.
+- 2019-03-27 — House amendment agreed to: On agreeing to the Beyer amendment (A006) Agreed to by recorded vote: 406 - 24 (Roll no. 132).
+- 2019-03-27 — House amendment agreed to: On agreeing to the Brown (MD) amendment (A008) Agreed to by voice vote.
+- 2019-03-27 — House amendment agreed to: On agreeing to the Jayapal amendment (A005) Agreed to by voice vote.
+- 2019-03-27 — House amendment agreed to: On agreeing to the Lawrence amendment (A007) Agreed to by voice vote.
+- 2019-03-27 — House amendment agreed to: On agreeing to the Torres (CA) amendment (A002) Agreed to by voice vote.
+- 2019-03-27 — House amendment agreed to: On agreeing to the Torres (CA) amendment (A003) Agreed to by voice vote.
+- 2019-03-27 — House amendment not agreed to: On agreeing to the Byrne amendment (A004) Failed by voice vote.
+- 2019-03-27 — House amendment not agreed to: On agreeing to the Foxx (NC) amendment (A001) Failed by voice vote.
+- 2019-03-27 — House amendment offered
+- 2019-03-27 — House amendment offered
+- 2019-03-27 — House amendment offered
+- 2019-03-27 — House amendment offered
+- 2019-03-27 — House amendment offered
+- 2019-03-27 — House amendment offered
+- 2019-03-27 — House amendment offered
+- 2019-03-27 — House amendment offered
+- 2019-03-27 — House amendment offered/reported by: Amendment (A001) offered by Ms. Foxx (NC).
+- 2019-03-27 — House amendment offered/reported by: Amendment (A002) offered by Mrs. Torres (CA).
+- 2019-03-27 — House amendment offered/reported by: Amendment (A003) offered by Mrs. Torres (CA).(consideration: CR H2965; text: CR H2965)
+- 2019-03-27 — House amendment offered/reported by: Amendment (A004) offered by Mr. Byrne.
+- 2019-03-27 — House amendment offered/reported by: Amendment (A005) offered by Ms. Jayapal.
+- 2019-03-27 — House amendment offered/reported by: Amendment (A006) offered by Mr. Beyer.
+- 2019-03-27 — House amendment offered/reported by: Amendment (A007) offered by Mrs. Lawrence.
+- 2019-03-27 — House amendment offered/reported by: Amendment (A008) offered by Mr. Brown (MD).
+- 2019-03-27 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+252 and Rule XVIII.
+- 2019-03-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-03-27 — Ms. Foxx (NC) moved to recommit with instructions to the Committee on Education and Labor. (text: CR H2872-2874)
+- 2019-03-27 — On agreeing to the Beyer amendment (A006) Agreed to by recorded vote: 406 - 24 (Roll no. 132).
+- 2019-03-27 — On agreeing to the Brown (MD) amendment (A008) Agreed to by voice vote.
+- 2019-03-27 — On agreeing to the Byrne amendment (A004) Failed by voice vote.
+- 2019-03-27 — On agreeing to the Foxx (NC) amendment (A001) Failed by voice vote.
+- 2019-03-27 — On agreeing to the Jayapal amendment (A005) Agreed to by voice vote.
+- 2019-03-27 — On agreeing to the Lawrence amendment (A007) Agreed to by voice vote.
+- 2019-03-27 — On agreeing to the Torres (CA) amendment (A002) Agreed to by voice vote.
+- 2019-03-27 — On agreeing to the Torres (CA) amendment (A003) Agreed to by voice vote.
+- 2019-03-27 — On motion to recommit with instructions Failed by recorded vote: 191 - 236 (Roll no. 133).
+- 2019-03-27 — On passage Passed by the Yeas and Nays: 242 - 187 (Roll no. 134). (text: CR H2860-2863)
+- 2019-03-27 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Beyer amendment, the Chair put the question on the amendment and by voice vote, announced that the ayes had prevailed.
+Mr. Beyer demanded a recorded vote and the Chair postponed further proceedings on agreeing to the amendment until a time to be announced.
+- 2019-03-27 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 242 - 187 (Roll no. 134).(text: CR H2860-2863)
+- 2019-03-27 — Roll call votes on amendments in House
+- 2019-03-27 — The House adopted the amendment in the nature of a substitute as agreed to by the Committee of the Whole House on the state of the Union.
+- 2019-03-27 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+7.
+- 2019-03-27 — The Speaker designated the Honorable Eleanor Holmes Norton to act as Chairwoman of the Committee.
+- 2019-03-27 — The previous question on the motion to recommit with instructions was ordered without objection.
+- 2019-03-27 — The previous question was ordered pursuant to the rule.
+- 2019-03-27 — The resolution provides for one hour debate on H.R.
+7 and H.Res.
+124.
+- 2019-03-27 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of amendment number 7, which was debated earlier and on which further proceedings had been postponed.